Full list of Nuggets

 Because it does not contain any fine aggregate the mix cannot segregate and consequently it can be dropped from a height.
 Formwork pressures are lower than for normal concrete so shutters can be lighter and pour height lifts greater.

-No-fines concrete has been used in large in situ panel construction (wimpey housing) and for drainage channels etc. It is specified in the Highways Agency Specification for Highway Works, clause 2603.
+No-fines concrete has been used in large in-situ panel construction (Wimpey housing) and for drainage channels etc. It is specified in the Highways England Specification for Highway Works, clause 2603.

 Concrete Bookshop - Members receive 40% discount on Concrete Society publications